dkick/not-puppet/README.md

 A long time ago, in a [Dot.com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) far, far away...

-I was still working on [Tandem NonStop](https://en.wikipedia.org/wiki/NonStop_(server_computers)) systems.
+I was still working with [Tandem NonStop](https://en.wikipedia.org/wiki/NonStop_(server_computers)) systems.
 The filesystem only supported {volume, subvolume, file}.
 They did not have make.
 They did not have ... much of anything.
 I was